waffiqaziz/BAZZ-Movies/docs/BAZZMoviesTesting.md

 ## Code Coverage Reports with [Kotlinx Kover](https://github.com/Kotlin/kotlinx-kover)

 > [!NOTE]
-> Kotlinx Kover coverage is currently applied only to the `:feature:favorite` module as an
+> Kotlinx Kover coverage is currently enabled only for the [`:feature:favorite`](../feature/favorite/)
-> alternative coverage tool for Kotlin.
-However, JaCoCo remains the primary coverage tool
+> as an alternative coverage tool for Kotlin.
+>
+> However, since [Kover does not support instrumentation tests on Android devices][KOVER-FEATURES],
-> due to its better compatibility with external services.
+> **JaCoCo remains the primary coverage tool** due to its broader compatibility.

 ### Generating Kover Report for feature:favorite module